The Creative: Interesting Surveys and Promotion

 - after-hours socializing or parties,

-- training made to be *interactive* rather than “informative” (which is in this case is another word for boring).
+- training made to be *interactive* rather than “informative” (which in this case is another word for boring).

 These activities can do wonders for breaking down barriers of seriousness and bureaucracy.